thakur420/Deep-Learning-Projects/README.md

 | Larger CNN with Data Augmentation | 99% | 83% | ⚠️ Overfitting sign |
 | **Transfer Learning with EfficientNetB0** | **92%** | **91% 🏆** | 🌟 Best performance |
 ---
+> 🏁 **Conclusion:**
+> - The MLP model, implemented fully from scratch, shows strong training performance but lacks generalization due to absence of regularization and convolutional features.
-> 🏁 **Conclusion:** The EfficientNetB0 model achieved the highest test accuracy, showing the benefit of transfer learning.
+> - The EfficientNetB0 model achieved the highest test accuracy, showing the benefit of transfer learning.

 ## ⚙️ Getting Started